 In either case, depending on the ‘mileage attributable to consumer use,’ the manufacturer/dealer may be entitled to an offset for your use of the car under lemon law in California, prior to the first repair visit.

 Choosing between a replacement and a refund can be a tough decision to make.
 However, being aware of the below-mentioned facts will help you make an informed decision.

 a.
 Opting for a Refund

 If you have lost confidence in the automaker brand and are looking to buy a car from a different manufacturer, a refund may be a good option.
-A refund entitles you to receive the full contract price of the car, the collateral costs (sales tax, license fees, title fees, finance charges, interest, dealer add-ons), and incidental damages.
+The lemon law buyback calculation involves the full contract price of the car, the collateral costs (sales tax, license fees, title fees, finance charges, interest, dealer add-ons), and incidental damages.

 b.
 Opting for a Replacement Vehicle